 For details on copyright and fair use, please review the Copyright for Faculty PDF.

 Circular 21: Reproduction of Copyrighted Works by Educators and Librarians

 For guides and best practices from the US Copyright Office, please review Circular 21.

 For help determine Fair Use, please review the Fair Use Checklist.

 Code of Best Practices in Fair Use for Media Literacy Education

 The Trocaire College Libraries’ Course Reserves allows your students access to essential materials in the library.

-Find out if an item is on Course Reserve check our Course Reserve List.
+Find out if an item is on Course Reserve check our Spring 2021 Reserve Collection Guide.